Against (unitary) interpretation (of quantum mechanics): removing the metaphysical load

-Knowledge of different agents may differ.
+\textit{The knowledge belongs only to those who know it.} Knowledge of different agents may differ.
 Take the quantum teleportation process, see Fig. \ref{fig:tele}.
 As it is well known, only important stages will be discussed.
-We shall introduce here three characters: Charlie who sends a qubit to Alice, who in turn preforms on it and on another qubit from a two-qubit singlet state a Bell-state measurement.
+We shall introduce here three characters: Charlie who sends a qubit to Alice, who in turn preforms, on it and on another qubit from a two-qubit singlet state, a Bell-state measurement.
 The second qubit of the singlet can be manipulated in a distant laboratory by Bob.
 Charlie knows that the preparation of his qubit is describable by $\ket{\psi}$.
 Alice after her action knows that Bob's qubit is for her described as prepared in such a way that this act of preparation is described by $\sigma_{\nu}\ket{\psi}$, where $\nu=0,1,2,3$ are numbers which according to the protocol she ascribes to the Bell-state-measurement results\footnote{Symbol $\sigma_{\nu}$ represents Pauli operators, which are not only Hermitian, but also unitary.}.
-They do not know $\ket{\psi}$.
-Bob knows that his qubit is a sub-system of the singlet ensemble, and thus for him it is \textit{initially} effectively locally described as belonging to an ensemble related with the maximally mixed state (in other words he knows... nothing).
+Alice and Bob do not know $\ket{\psi}$.
+Bob knows that his qubit is a sub-system of a pair of qubits which is a member the singlet ensemble, and thus for him it is \textit{initially} effectively locally described as belonging to an ensemble related with the maximally mixed state (in other words he knows... nothing about his qubit).
 Only if Alice sends him the value of $\nu$ and he performs the unitary transformation $\sigma_{\nu}$, he knows that his qubit can be described as a member of equivalence class (statistical ensemble) of qubits which results from preparation by Charlie.
 But, he does not know that it is described by $\ket{\psi}$!
-The information sent by Alice, does not allow him to change his description, because the Bell state measurement does not reveal any information about the ensemble prepared by Charlie (more strongly, it erases it).
+The information sent by Alice, does not allow him to get a description revealing some traits of $\ket{\psi}$, because the Bell state measurement (BSM) in each run of the experiment does not reveal any information about the ensemble prepared by Charlie (more strongly, for Alice, who has no access to Bob's qubit, it completely erases it).